 Though using a bureau costs more than handling the payments yourself, Direct Debit bureaus tend to be recommended to businesses who:

 - Have a relatively small turnover

-A free directory of Bacs-approved Direct Debit bureaux can be downloaded from this page of Bacs’ website.
+A free directory of Bacs-approved Direct Debit bureau can be downloaded from this page of Bacs’ website.

 We’ve covered how to upgrade your website to accept card payments – be it by doing it yourself or by using a payment service provider – as well as providing instructions on how to take Direct Debit payments.